axsy/bolt-extension-tagcloud/readme.md

 Default cloud markup can be highly customized via the following rendering options:

 *   view
     Can be equal to "list"(by default) or "raw".
 In case of "raw" value the tag cloud will be rendered just like hyperlinks divided by spaces.
 *   marker
     Defines template for the marker class of the tag cloud hyperlinks ("tag-{rank}" by default).
-Can be overriden with vour custom template where is "{rank}" substring.
-Rank are values from 1 up pto 5.
+Can be overriden with your custom template where is a "{rank}" substring.
+Rank are values from 1 up to 5.
 *   list_options
-        An array with classes and/or attributes to be set on the '<ul>' tag (makes sence only with view options set to "list".
+    An array with classes and/or attributes to be set on the '<ul>' tag (makes sence only with view option set to "list".
 *   link_options
     An array with classes and/or attributes to be set on the '<a>' tags of the tag cloud

 Two shortcuts are available: